Table of Contents

 For Aminopenicillins, an amino group which is attached to the penicillins benzyl group is eponymous.
 Aminopenicillins are not β-lactamase-stable and only possess about one-third of the efficiency of the benzylpenicillin against gram-positive bacteria.

 But they are very effective against gram-negative, such as E. coli and Proteus mirabilis.

 Even though ampicillin is acid-proof, it is mostly applied parenterally because of its low oral bioavailability.
 But it has good tissue penetration.
 Ampicillin is indicated in case of infections by hemophilia, enterococci, and listeria.
-Possible applications include infections of the biliary tract, the respiratory tract, urinary tract infections and COPD exacerbations.
+Possible applications include infections of the biliary tract, the respiratory tract, urinary tract infections, and COPD exacerbations.

 Amoxicillin is also acid-resistant.
 Compared to ampicillin, it has a considerably higher oral bioavailability and is thus mostly applied orally.